danimcarv/danimcarv/README.md

 C / Python / HTML / CSS

 ### Some skills I'm still improving my knowledges in:
-Javascript / TypeScript / React / Angular / DevOps concepts and tools
+Javascript / TypeScript / React / Angular\
+DevOps concepts and tools

 ### <a href="https://www.linkedin.com/in/daniel-m-carvalho/">Click here to visit my LinkedIn.</a>